How Biden’s Favored Unions Could Get Jammed in His Infrastructure Traffic

 Biden’s Union Jobs Strategy

 The administration is pushing “prevailing wage” requirements on federally backed projects that make it easier for unions to win bids.
-Democrats say these laws, which often set wages at higher union rates, prevent a “race to the bottom” by nonunion contractors who pay about 13 percent less.
-Nonunion companies that don’t like the higher labor costs and compliance headache shun these projects—to the benefit of unions.
+Democrats say these laws, which often set wages at higher union rates, prevent a “race to the bottom” by nonunion contractors who pay about 13% less.
+Nonunion companies that don’t like the higher labor costs and compliance headache shun these projects — to the benefit of unions.

 “PLAs hurt nonunion contractors and are not fair because the competitive advantage we have is lost,” says David Schill, a vice president at Mohawk, which operates in New England.